AWegnerGitHub/awegnergithub.github.io-content/2023_02_02_learning_gitlab_teamops.md

 I continue to manage global and remote teams, so I was excited to hear about GitLab's newest course covering their ["TeamOps"][2] model of improving teams.

-This course is hosted on [LevelUp][3], and is one of 9 public course they have available right now.
+This course is hosted on [LevelUp][3], and is one of 9 public courses they have available right now.

 ## Course Overview